aichbauer/styled-bootstrap-components/README.md

 ## Why?

-I wanted to use [bootstrap](https://getbootstrap.com) with [React](https://reactjs.org/) for **fast prototypes**, or as entrypoint for **my own UI Component Library**, or if I needed just one bootstrap component for my application, now I can simply install that specific component.
-To work with ease with any other libary or framework these components are built with [styled-components](https://styled-components.com).
+* I wanted to use [bootstrap](https://getbootstrap.com) with [React](https://reactjs.org/) for **fast prototypes**, or as an entrypoint for **my own UI Component Library**, or if I needed just one bootstrap component for my application, now I can simply install that specific component.
+To work with ease with any other library or framework these components are built with [styled-components](https://styled-components.com).

-I also wanted to learn a bit more on how CSS works and on how to build a CSS UI Library from scratch, mostly but not only by reading the [bootstrap CSS code](https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0/css/bootstrap.css) and the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS).
-I also wanted to learn how to manage and maintain a monorepo with multiple packages based on [lerna](https://lernajs.io/).
+* I wanted to learn a bit more on how CSS works and on how to build a CSS UI Library from scratch, mostly but not only by reading the [bootstrap CSS code](https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0/css/bootstrap.css) and the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS).
+* I wanted to learn how to manage and maintain a monorepo with multiple packages based on [lerna](https://lernajs.io/).

 ## Installation

 You can install all bootstrap components with...

 > Note: every component has a peer dependency on `styled-components` and `styled-system`.
-To use this components you also need to `npm i styled-components styled-system -S`.
+To use these components you also need to `npm i styled-components styled-system -S`.

 ```sh
 $ npm i styled-bootstrap-components -S